The image above comes from an original Frowo letterhead

 The history of Frowo

-Below you will find the history of the German company Frowo, a manufacturer renowned for producing countless hurricane lanterns and other types of lamps.
-Full credit for this information goes to Hans-Werner Jehn, who has created an extensive website dedicated to Frowo.
-Be sure to visit his site for even more detailed insights:
+Below is the history of the German company Frowo, a manufacturer of hurricane lanterns and other types of lamps.
+The information on this page is largely based on the work of Hans-Werner Jehn, who maintains an extensive website dedicated to Frowo.
+His site is well worth a visit for more detailed information:

 How Frowo Started as a Family Business

-In 1912, leadership passed to Hermann’s son Rudolf Fröhlich and his son-in-law Erich Wolter, marking a new era for the company.
-Around this time, the business adopted the name Fröhlich & Wolter.
+In 1912 the management passed to Hermann’s son Rudolf Fröhlich and his son-in-law Erich Wolter.
+Around this time the business adopted the name Fröhlich & Wolter.

-During World War I, both Rudolf and Erich served in the German army, leaving Hermann to resume control of the company.
-Production shifted to meet military needs, focusing on goods required by the armed forces.
+During the First World War both Rudolf and Erich served in the German army, and Hermann resumed control of the company.
+Production shifted to goods required by the armed forces.

 Innovation and the Birth of the Frowo Brand